LayeredStudio/page-meta/readme.md

 ### Extending the library
-If there's need to more scraped data for a URL, more functionality can be attached to the **PageMeta** library.
+If there's need to more scraped data for a URL, more functionality can be attached to **PageMeta** library.
 Example for returing the 'Terms and Conditions' link from pages:
 ```
 use Symfony\Component\EventDispatcher\Event;